-At the same time, we have continued to support individuals, setting up Newcastle Advocacy Centre in 1996, which later became known as Advocacy to reflect our wider geographical reach.
+Our support for individuals began with setting up Newcastle Advocacy Centre in 1996, which later became known as Advocacy Centre North and now Connected Voice Advocacy to reflect our wider geographical reach.
 Our Advocacy project was initially formed to facilitate a network of people and organisations with an interest or involvement in advocacy, and to provide a Citizen Advocacy scheme to vulnerable people with disabilities in Newcastle.

 Once again, we lead by example, creating ‘ANNETTE’, an advocacy monitoring tool that was sold throughout the UK.
 In 2005, we gave evidence to the Joint Committee on Mental Health Bill in Parliament about Mental Health Advocacy, which was a crucial step in allowing patients to receive advocacy support from an Independent Mental Health Advocate (IMHA).

 From 2009, our services expanded to provide statutory advocacy services for people who have a legal right to an advocate.
 This includes Independent Mental Health Advocacy (following the changes to the Mental Health Bill in 2005), Independent Mental Capacity Advocacy (IMCA), Deprivation of Liberty Safeguards (DoLS) Relevant Person’s Representative (RPR) and Independent Care Act Advocacy (ICAA).